Tactical / Ifak Kits

 What does IFAK stand for?

 IFAK stands for Individual First Aid Kit.
-It is a compact trauma kit designed for personal carry and rapid self-aid or buddy-aid in emergency situations.
+It is a compact trauma kit designed for personal carry and rapid self-aid or buddy-aid in emergency situations — specifically for life-threatening traumatic injuries rather than general first aid.

 What is included in an IFAK?